Mahdisamiee/time-clone/README.md

 ## Introduction

-Harchi is a Lght Weight app to usuall stuff and everyday things we need.
+Whatever.plus is a Lght Weight app to usuall stuff and everyday things we need.